 Your document must be dated within the last three months, immediately preceding the date of your application for an exchange or provisional driving licence.
 The document supplied must also be in your name and show your Northern Ireland address.

 A DVA MOT test centre may be able to check your application if you don’t want to send your identification through the post.

-In some circumstances a photograph is not required.
-The link below gives details on whether or not a photograph is needed.
+In some circumstances a photograph is not needed.
+The link below explains when a photo is needed: